When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is Less Than

-For the Number field type only, returned results include those that are smaller than the filter value.
+For the Number field type only, returns results that are smaller than the filter value.

 Example filter: (Field) Case > Age (operator) is less than (value) 18